JuliaML/LossFunctions.jl/docs/losses/distance.rst

 .. class:: LogitDistLoss

    The distance-based logistic loss for regression.
-   It is stricktly convex and Lipshitz continuous.
+   It is strictly convex and Lipshitz continuous.

 .. math::